Gehtschon/Roboter_zentrale_web/README.md

 Motion: Camera image webserver
 The Motion configuration file is stored in the appendix.
 In this, the ports and frame rates are set.

 The application can then be started with [START COMMAND HERE].
 The Motion server is started in the NodeJs application, so there is no need to start it separately.
 Then a web browser can connect to the IP address of the server (port: 3000).
 If a gamepad is now connected to the end user device, the robot can be controlled via this.

 ## Connections

-The robot must be connected to the Raspberry Pi as follows.
+The robot must be connected to the Raspberry Pi as follows:

-Raspberry Pi	Roboter
-Pin 2	Direction-Left
-Pin 3	Direction-Right
-Pin 18	PWM Left
-Pin 26	PWM Right
-USB	Camera

 | Raspbarry PI    | Roboter         |